michaelmarkovitch/DSI-project/index.md

 The final visualization will be highly dependant upon our results of the previous part.
 At this point hopefully we can represent our data as a graph where artists are nodes connected to each other, where the lines connecting each node has a width correlated to the strength of their relation.

 If we are very ambitious we could potentially setup a simple webapp, which given one song feed the user a suggestion for another similar song or artist in our network.

+# Second post

+As the old adage says "no battleplan survives first contact" (Helmut von Moltke), our plan to use azlyrics.com did not survive for long, as they enforce a very agressive rate limit on page reads.
+Therefore we had to change our source to absolutelyrics.com (where the terms of use are for educational purposes only), which meant building a new custom scraper.

+In addition since we are more careful about the rate of page requests, the rate of scraping is slow.
+Therefore, in order to get the amount of data (songs) we need, we are setting up a Raspberry Pi as a dedicated spider, running 24/7.
+In addition, we are adding proxy servers in order to be able to increase the pace of scraping.

+Due to these issues we don't have enough data yet to start with perliminary exploration of the data, and testing ML algorithms.